patricia-diasr/patricia-diasr/README.md

 ### Hello!
 I'm Patrícia Dias 🖐️✨

 I hold a degree in Systems Development Technician from Etec Sales Gomes.
-Currently, I'm starting my first semester of Software Engineering at Infnet.
+Currently, I'm in my first semester of Software Engineering at Infnet.
 I have a great passion for exploring the vast world of software development, and I'm constantly seeking new challenges and learning opportunities.

 <br/>